liuxuhelloworld/liuxuhelloworld.github.io/_posts/notes/ai_a_guide_for_thinking_humans/2024-10-21-ai-guide-for-thinking-humans-introduction.md

 In general, it's hard to know ahead of time how many layers of hidden units are needed, or how many hidden units should be included in a layer, for a network to perform well on a given task.
 Most neural network researchers use a form of trial and error to find the best settings.

-There is a general learning algorithm for multilayer neural networks, which is called back-propagation.
+There is a general learning algorithm for multilayer neural networks, which is called **back-propagation**.
 As its name implies, back-propagation is a way to take an error observed at the output units and to "propagate" the blame for that error backward so as to assign proper blame to each of the weights in the network.
 This allows back-propagation to determine how much to change each weight in order to reduce the error.
 Learning in neural networks simply consists of gradually modifying the weights on connections so that each output's error gets as close to 0 as possible on all training examples.

 Back-propagation will work (in principle at least) no matter how many inputs, hidden units, or output units your neural network has.
 While there is no mathematical guarantee that back-propagation will settle on the correct weights for a network, in practice it has worked very well on many tasks that are too hard for simple peceptrons.